chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/reset-key-in-client-details.png" alt="Reset Key Option of a Client" width="400" height="300">}}

-Selecting the _Reset Key_ shown in the above image opens a new dialog box which contains the new _Private Key_ of that client.
+Selecting the _Reset Key_ shown in the above image opens a new dialog box that contains the new _Private Key_ of that client.
 To download the new _Private Key_, select **Download**.

 {{< figure src="/images/automate/reset-public-key-of-a-client.png" alt="Reset Public Key of a Clients">}}